uay/uay-react-tailwind-gantt/README.md

 It provides React components with tailwind styles for building Gantt charts.

+**IMPORTANT**: This library is meant to be styled by tailwindcss.
+Therefore, a tailwindcss configuration is required in your project.

 ## Original Live Demo

 Since we do not yet have our own live demo, you can check the original live demo here: